FatemehEngqvist/database/Day02/README.md

 ![new-connection](../images/cut-5-extkey-1.png)

-The relational diagram is shown by clicking **Diagram**
+The relational diagram is shown in the TAB **Diagram**

 ![new-connection](../images/cut-5-extkey-2.png)

 ## Querying multiple tables
-SQL query can access multiple tables.
+A SQL query can access multiple tables.
 The simple mechanisms consists of table product, which associate every element of the first table to every element of the second one.
 Let `A` and `B` be two tables containing the records `a1,a2,a3` and `b1, b2, b3` respectively.
-The query
+The following query returns the cartesian product of the two tables
 ```SQL
 SELECT * FROM A, B
 ```
-returns the cartesian product of the two tables

 A    | B
 -----|------